lukhnos/objectiveflickr-ruby/README.txt

 README for objectiveflickr
 ==========================

+NOTE: This is the revived source repository for the Ruby gem at https://rubygems.org/gems/objectiveflickr.
+The library is no longer maintained and the code cannot be used with the current Flickr API as it lacks HTTPS support.

 objectiveflickr is a minimalistic Flickr API library that uses REST-style calls and receives JSON response blocks, resulting in very concise code.
 Named so in order to echo another Flickr library of mine, under the same name,